Get answers to common questions around compatibility, installation, and support for Windows 10 Enterprise.

 Where can I find drivers for my devices for Windows 10 Enterprise?

-- For some devices, the manufacturer may provide more up-to-date drivers or drivers that enable additional functionality than the drivers installed by Windows 10.
+- For some devices, the manufacturer may provide more up-to-date drivers or drivers that enable more functionality than the drivers installed by Windows 10.
 Always follow the recommendations of the device manufacturer for optimal performance and stability.

-- Some computer manufacturers provide packs of drivers for easy implementation in management and deployment solutions like the Microsoft Deployment Toolkit (MDT) or Microsoft System Center Configuration Manager.
+- Some computer manufacturers provide packs of drivers for easy implementation in management and deployment solutions like the Microsoft Deployment Toolkit (MDT) or Microsoft Endpoint Configuration Manager.
 These driver packs contain all of the drivers needed for each device and can greatly simplify the process of deploying Windows to a new make or model of computer.
 Driver packs for some common manufacturers include:

 Where can I find out if an application or device is compatible with Windows 10?

 Many existing Win32 and Win64 applications already run reliably on Windows 10 without any changes.
 You can also expect strong compatibility and support for Web apps and devices.
-The Ready for Windows website lists software solutions that are supported and in use for Windows 10.
-You can find additional guidance to help with application compatibility at Windows 10 application compatibility on the Windows IT Center.

 Is there an easy way to assess if my organization's devices are ready to upgrade to Windows 10?